anuj-chouhan/API-Content-Explorer/Assets/Build Guide/index.html-changes-log.md

 Right after the existing `<link rel="stylesheet" href="TemplateData/style.css">` line, a full `<style>...</style>` block was added.
 This is where almost everything below lives.

+Also edit the title of the tab and remove Unity Web Player, and keep only API Content Explorer there.

 ## 2. Desktop page background

 ```css